xiongyu0523/azure-sphere-bootcamp/Lab-4.md

    `azsphere device enable-development`

-2. Make sure WiFi credential is configured and Azure Sphere is connected to AP.
-If Lab-2 and Lab-3 are skipped, follow Step 1) and 2) in [Ove-The-Air upgrade](Lab-2.md) to setup.
+2. Make sure WiFi credential is configured and Azure Sphere is connected to the WiFi Access Point.
+If Lab-2 is skipped, please follow Step 1) and 2) in [Ove-The-Air upgrade](Lab-2.md) to configure the WiFi ssid and password.

 3. Follow [Setup IoT Central](https://docs.microsoft.com/en-us/azure-sphere/app-development/setup-iot-central) page to setup cloud resources, the key steps are:

-    - Create Azure IoT Central Application
-    - Select 'Legacy application(2018)'
+    - Login with your Microsoft account or Azure account (if you have)
+    - Select '**Custom application (Legacy)**' in application template drop box
+    - Select '**Free**' pricing plan when you do not have a Azure account.
+The app will last for 7 days.
     - Upload tenant CA certificate to IoT Central and finish Proof of Procession

 4. Go to your application in [Azure IoT Central](https://apps.azureiotcentral.com/) and click **Create Device Templates** on the home page, select **Custom** to start a blank template.
 Give a name to your template and click **Create** button.